 Extension: 0 - 70 degrees: Occasionally to Frequently.
-Looking upward as a glance to inspect or view upper level areas and as a sustained or prolonged action when removing/replacing ceiling or overhead vents or equipment.
+Looking upward as a glance to inspect or view upper level areas and as a sustained or prolonged action will occur routinely based on task performed.
 The nature of work performed requires fluid neck movement to full range.
 Sustained neck extension will vary in duration, but be repetitive or prolonged based on the type of equipment and repair/maintenance function, and location.
 Looking upward while ascending ladders is critical to safety.

 Flexion: 0 - 80 degrees: Occasionally to Frequently up to 70 degrees.
-Looking downward occurs to view immediate surroundings, perform routine work tasks, pick up and move items, etc. Neck flexion will occur as a quick glance as well as a sustained position to perform maintenance tasks, including gaining access to the work location.
+Looking downward occurs to view immediate surroundings, perform routine work tasks at ground or lower levels; and to pick up and move items, etc. Neck flexion will occur as a quick glance as well as a sustained prolonged position to perform maintenance tasks.

 Left/Right Lateral Rotation: 0 - 45+ degrees: Occasionally.
 Glancing left and right will occur when driving or operating vehicles and equipment.
 When backing up, looking over shoulder will be required.
-Generally, left or right rotation will occur as brief glances or sustained period less than 1 minute.
+Generally, left or right rotation will occur as brief glances or sustained period less than 1 minute to view surrounding areas - view lay out or system function from a stationary position.